UoCCS/project-GROS/README.md

 ## Raison d'être

 Microsoft recently [announced](https://devblogs.microsoft.com/typescript/typescript-native-port/) the porting of the existing Typescript compiler from TypeScript/JavaScript to the native language, Go.
-Doing so is reducing the compile times by a order of magnitude.
+Doing so is reducing the compile times by an order of magnitude.

 One key takeaway from the FAQ item titled "Why Go?" in the project's Github repo:
 Go was chosen for performance reasons.
 The team evaluated other languages like Rust, C and C++, but found Go to be the best fit for their needs.
 Go is designed to be memory safe.
 It provides features like garbage collection, strong typing, and built-in memory safety mechanisms to prevent common memory-related issues such as buffer overflows, null pointer de-references, and data races.